-9.2 Crashes
+10.2 Crashes

-A processor exception will result in a crash if the corresponding signal is blocked.
+A processor exception will result in a signal, killing the game process.
 The following things can cause this:

 • Accessing an invalid memory location will cause SIGSEGV.

 Valid memory locations start at 0x1000 and extend to one byte before the size of the process.
-The size of the game process, by default, is always 2410241024 (24 megabytes).
-If sc_mexec_apply has been used to load a new program, the process size is the total number of bytes appended by sc_mexec_append beforehand.
+The size of the game process, by default, is always 24\1024\1024 (24 megabytes).
+If \sc\mexec\apply has been used to load a new program, the process size is the total number of bytes appended by \sc\mexec\append beforehand.
 Note that the caller is required to set the total size of the new process, including the .bss section, by appending that many bytes.
 New memory cannot be added to the process once it is running.

-- Accessing a misaligned word or halfword will cause SIGBUS.
+• Accessing a misaligned word or halfword will cause SIGBUS.

 Memory accesses on ARM must be naturally-aligned.
 This means that a 32-bit (word) access must be to an address which is a multiple of 4, and a 16-bit (halfword) access must be to an address which is a multiple of 2.
-Otherwise, an alignment-check fault results and causes this signal. - Executing an undefined instruction will cause SIGILL.
+Otherwise, an alignment-check fault results and causes this signal.

+• Executing an undefined instruction will cause SIGILL.

 The Neki32 supports the ARMv5TE instruction set.
 It additionally uses a single architecturally-undefined instruction, udf 0x92, to initiate a system-call.
-Any instructions outside this set will trigger an undefined opcode fault and raise this signal. - System-calls do not work from Thumb mode.
+Any instructions outside this set will trigger an undefined opcode fault and raise this signal.

+• System-calls do not work from Thumb mode.

 Currently the system only supports the ARM encoding of the udf 0x92 instruction (0xe7f009f2).
 Thumb code therefore must switch back to ARM mode to execute a system-call.

-10 Secret Codes
+11 Secret Codes